Touchpoint: Brand Touchpoint Wheel

 The purchase experience touchpoints help the consumer shift from considering the brand to actually making a purchase.
 These interactions include presentation of the store, point of sale, displays and assistance from a sales person.
 These touchpoints and interactions influence the consumer's purchasing decision and help the consumer feel confident about the product they are purchasing, maximizing the value of the product.

 The post-purchase touchpoints are those that appear after the sale has taken place to maximize the experience the consumer has received.
 This can be achieved through after sales services such as loyalty programs, newsletters and emails to ensure ongoing sales.
 Consumers who have experienced quality customer service in store are more likely to return for further purchases.
 These touchpoints increase brand loyalty, providing long term value between the consumers and the company.
-Brand touchpoint segments can be split into pre purchase, purchase experience and post purchase experience.
+Brand touchpoint segments can be split into pre-purchase, purchase experience and post-purchase experience.

 The pre-purchase segment in the brand touchpoint wheel allows the customer to decide if the product or service will fulfill their needs and wants.
-The benefits of pre purchase touchpoints are that they engage prospective customers, as well as retaining current customers.
+The benefits of pre-purchase touchpoints are that they engage prospective customers, as well as retaining current customers.
 During this segment of the buying process people have access to knowledge of the brand, which allows them to see if they will gain from selecting this product or service over another competing brand.
 An example of a pre-purchase touchpoint is public relations.
-Public relations creates positivity around the brand, as well as media influence over prospective customers.
+Public relations create positivity around the brand, as well as media influence over prospective customers.
 Websites and advertising are other pre-purchase touchpoints, which allow customers to engage and learn about products or services.